EvickaStudio/Moodle-Mate/README.md

 Utilizes GPT-3.5-turbo for cost-effective operations (under 15 cents/month, excluding server costs).
 Alternatively you could just disable summarization in the config file and use the script without GPT-3/4.

+NEW: implementation of fakeopen a free api for openai completion using gpt-4-32k.
 ---

 ## <div id="dependencies">Dependencies</div>